OASIStokenNFT/oasis_wallet_app/README.md

 Wallet to wallet token trading is the most secure way to trade ERC20 tokens directly from your Ethereum wallet.

 Trading cryptocurrencies doesn't have to mean losing custody.
-Use UDEX to maintain control of your ERC20 tokens while trading directly from your wallet.
+Use OASIS Wallet to maintain control of your ERC20 tokens while trading directly from your wallet.
 Trade when you want, where you want, without a middleman.

 ## Advantages